-If you are considering undergoing LASIK eye surgery, it might do you good to find out about the things your doctor will check before the surgery itself.
+If you are considering undergoing LASIK eye surgery in Los Angeles, it might do you good to find out about the things your doctor will check before the surgery itself.
 These are the things that can help you make the most out of the surgery.
 Read through the factors that will influence your final LASIK result.
 Note, however, that only a proper examination is the surefire way to predict your own prognosis.

 Know Your Eye Health History